Homegear/Homegear-Doc/Homegear-Z-Wave/source/configuration.rst

 Of course, you can use multiple communication modules with Homegear.
 We recommend to use the gateway (see below) in such a case, but you could use more than one local device.
 The downsize is that you have to pull out the usb devices except one when you add a z-wave node, because pairing activates all interfaces.

 For USB devices this is all.
-In case you are using a UART device on the Raspberry Pi, additionally follow these steps:
+In case you are using an UART device on the Raspberry Pi, additionally follow these steps:

 Free Up Serial Line and Enable UART